New Education Policy 2023 in India [Updated]

 • A Common Admission Examination for admission to HEIs will be implemented.

-• In Secondary School, pupils will be able to choose from a variety of disciplines such as arts and crafts, vocational courses, and physical education.
+• In Secondary School, pupils will be able to choose from a variety of disciplines, such as arts and crafts, vocational courses, and physical education.

-• The PARAKH (Performance Assessment, Review, and Analysis of Knowledge for Holistic Development) organisation will define the standards for Board Examinations.
+• The PARAKH (Performance Assessment, Review, and Analysis of Knowledge for Holistic Development) organization will define the standards for Board Examinations.
 The government will make Indian literature and other classical languages part of the educational curriculum.

 • Instead of every academic year, students’ exams will be held only in classes 2nd, 5th, and 8th.